 The Contemporary Fiction Book Discussion Group meets at 6 p.m. in the main library's Carnegie Room South on the fourth Wednesday of each month.
 Please call the Readers' Services desk at 753-4900, ext.
 206, if you have any questions about the reading group.

-On Wednesday, March 26, 2014, the group will discuss The Shack, by William Paul Young
+On Wednesday, April 23, 2014, the group will discuss There But For The, by Ali Smith.

 Contemporary Fiction Book Group Newsletter (see all the upcoming titles with book covers, reviews, link to the catalog, and more)

 Digital materials to download (Lincoln Library cardholders only)

 BookNews from Dearreader.com Free electronic newsletters about a wide variety of books.
 Most newsletters are emailed the 15th of each month, but customized newsletters such as New DVDs and Coming Soon are emailed whenever they are published.

 EBSCOhost eBooks Collection of online books to read or browse (Formerly NetLibrary; note that these titles cannot be transferred to portable devices.
 But they can be accessed by portable devices with Internet connections, limited to Lincoln Library customers only).

 NoveList Fiction reading recommendations for youngest readers to adults.